punctualabstract/titlenova-api-docs/auth/scope.rst

 Get a User Scope
 ----------------

-To obtain the current user's scope, send the following ``GET`` request:
+To obtain the current user's scope (based on the current valid auth token), send the following ``GET`` request:

 .. code-block:: bash